nextcloud/docker/README.md

 [![ppc64le build status badge](https://img.shields.io/jenkins/s/https/doi-janky.infosiftr.net/job/multiarch/job/ppc64le/job/nextcloud.svg?label=ppc64le)](https://doi-janky.infosiftr.net/job/multiarch/job/ppc64le/job/nextcloud)
 [![s390x build status badge](https://img.shields.io/jenkins/s/https/doi-janky.infosiftr.net/job/multiarch/job/s390x/job/nextcloud.svg?label=s390x)](https://doi-janky.infosiftr.net/job/multiarch/job/s390x/job/nextcloud)

-Nextcloud is a safe home for all your data.
+A safe home for all your data.
 Access & share your files, calendars, contacts, mail & more from any device, on your terms.

 ![logo](https://cdn.rawgit.com/nextcloud/docker/80dd587d847b184ba95d7187a2a7a56ae4cbbb7b/logo.svg)

 This Docker micro-service image is developed and maintained by the Nextcloud community.
-Nextcloud GmbH does not maintain nor support this Docker image.
-When you are looking to get official support, you can become an [enterprise](https://nextcloud.com/enterprise/) customer or use [AIO](https://github.com/nextcloud/all-in-one#nextcloud-all-in-one).
+Nextcloud GmbH does not offer support for this Docker image.
+When you are looking to get professional support, you can become an [enterprise](https://nextcloud.com/enterprise/) customer or use [AIO](https://github.com/nextcloud/all-in-one#nextcloud-all-in-one).

 # How to use this image
 This image is designed to be used in a micro-service environment.
 There are two versions of the image you can choose from.